dispatch/reboot/docs/01/a.markdown

 Abstraction over future information
 -------------------------------------

-Often, you can the extend the utility of futures with simple abstraction.
+Often, you can extend the utility of futures with simple abstraction.
 In this example we'll leverage a web service to write an internal API that will tell us the temperature in a US city.